Well, you cry a lot, sometimes, especially in the beginning.

 I’d defend my husband to feminist friends who might assume his complementarian view equates an antagonistic stance towards women (it doesn’t).
 And he’d defend me to seminary friends who might assume my egalitarian view equates a flippant view of Scripture (it doesn’t).

-You enter the Junia Project’s blog contest at your complementarian husband’s encouragement, and you even take his suggestion to explore the complexities of a “mixed marriage.”
+You write for the Junia Project at your complementarian husband’s encouragement, and you even take his suggestion to explore the complexities of a “mixed marriage.”
 You email him your piece and he writes back “LOVE IT!”

 And you take some wisdom for the road.